Hezser/trit/README.md

 Trit is a MacOS application for project management using visual trees of tasks/actions.

-A project from 2018 and not maintained, likely unable to run in newer versions of MacOS.
+A project which dates back to August 2017 and has not been maintained since then, likely unable to run in newer versions of MacOS.